 Team as Family

-The team is an intrigue part of the high school swimming program.
+The team is an integral part of the high school swimming program.
 A team will suffer together, learn together, succeed together and grow together.
 Teammates will become like family.
 We encourage open communication between teammates, creating a tightly bound web of support that any swimmer can turn to in a time of need.

 Class Roles and Responsibilities